-On arrival you'll see the Cutty Sark, the world's most famous tea clipper, which has re-opened following a £50 million renovation.
-Enjoy stunning views over Greenwich from the ship's deck and see the Cutty Sark's hull underneath the new glass canopy.
+On arrival in Greenwich, you'll see the Cutty Sark, the world's most famous tea clipper.
+Visit and you can enjoy stunning views over Greenwich from the ship's deck and see the Cutty Sark's hull underneath a fantastic glass canopy.

-You can't miss the stunning buildings that Greenwich is famous for.
-Straight ahead you'll see the Queen's House and the National Maritime Museum, which feature interactive children's galleries.
+You can't miss the stunning buildings that make Greenwich famous.
+Both the beautiful Palladian Queen's House and the stunning National Maritime Museum feature interactive children's galleries.
 Entry to each of these fantastic attractions is free.

 On top of the hill in the middle of Greenwich Park sits the Royal Observatory and London's only public Planetarium.
 Stand astride the Prime Meridian Line (admission charge applies) with a foot in both the East and West hemispheres, and set your watch as the bright red Time Ball drops at 1pm sharp.

 Greenwich Park is the ideal spot for a picnic, or you can sample homemade sandwiches and hot lunches at the hexagonal Pavilion Tea House.
 The park is also home to deer, a children's playground and a boating pond, so there is plenty to see and do after you've eaten.

 Alternatively, head back to the heart of Greenwich for a delicious, affordable lunch in Royal Teas.
 The menu includes soup of the day, daily specials and a tempting selection of homemade cakes.

 Afternoon: Greenwich Market and the Fan Museum